Hit By A Car As A Pedestrian? Legal Steps & Options (2025)

 Summary

-- Pedestrian accidents often involve negligence, and both drivers and pedestrians may share responsibility depending on the situation.
+- Both drivers and pedestrians may share responsibility

 In 2022, 7,508 pedestrians were hit by cars in the U.S., a forty-year high.
 Over half of all traffic fatalities globally have killed pedestrians.